CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/oracles.md

 !!!danger "Oracle Manipulation Risk"
     The spot price cannot be immediately used for the calculation of the moving average, as this would permit single-block oracle manipulation.
-Consequently, the `_calc_moving_average` method, which calculates the moving average of the oracle, employs `last_prices_packed` or `last_D_packed`.
+Consequently, the `_calc_moving_average` method, which calculates the moving average of the oracle, uses `last_prices_packed` or `last_D_packed`.
 These variables retain prices from previous actions.

 *StableSwap-NG pools have the following oracles:*